bforeman7/SeefoodApp/README.md

 # SeefoodApp

-There isn't much here.
+Welcome to the Mobile Application repo for Seefood.

+No need for a setup manual.
 Android Studio's setup is quite intuitive.